WWitman/zettajs-tutorials/2-state-machine/README.md

 ##Query the device capabilities

-Now, let's follow the URL to the device itself.
+Now, you can follow the URL to the device itself.
 It looks something like this:

 ```
  "http://127.0.0.1:1337/servers/State%20Machine%20Server/devices/7cbf5759-4106-4985-83aa-e970fe13490d"
 ```

-Here we can discover what actions the actual device is capable of performing.
+Here you can discover what actions the actual device is capable of performing.
 This device has a "transition" action that lets you change its state.
-Because the current state, as we saw previously, is `off`, the available action is `turn-on`.
+Because the current state, as you saw previously, is `off`, the available action is `turn-on`.

 ```json
 {